CEA-LIST/Moirai/NOTES.md

 appropriate row in the matrix by merging the incoming vector clock with the one stored in the matrix.
 As a result, the matrix can contain arbitrary high integer values.

+## The Membership system

+- The membership system is based on a view abstraction.
+Multiple other components rely on a pointer to the current view to retrieve the membership information.
+It is clear that the current implementation will produce issues in the future as the serialization/deserialization will have to convert the index of the "local replica" of the sender's view to its index in the receiver view.

 ## Feature Comparison of CRDT Frameworks